The Verge

-The Verge is an American technology news website headquartered in Lower Manhattan, New York City and operated by Vox Media.
+The Verge is an online American technology news publication headquartered in Lower Manhattan, New York City, and operated by PMX Global, LLC, unit of Penske Media Corporation.
 The website publishes news, feature stories, guidebooks, product reviews, consumer electronics news, and podcasts.

 The website was launched on November 1, 2011, and used Vox Media's proprietary multimedia publishing platform Chorus until January 28, 2025, when it switched to WordPress.
 In 2014, Nilay Patel was named editor-in-chief and Dieter Bohn executive editor; Helen Havlak was named editorial director in 2017.
 The Verge won five Webby Awards for the year 2012 including awards for Best Writing (Editorial), Best Podcast for The Vergecast, Best Visual Design, Best Consumer Electronics Site, and Best Mobile News App.